-2016/2017: The objective for Interior Fraser River steelhead is to minimize the impact of Canadian fisheries managed by DFO, taking into account conservation concerns for these populations.
+2017/2018: The objective for Interior Fraser River steelhead is to minimize the impact of Canadian fisheries managed by DFO, taking into account conservation concerns for these populations.

-Returns of Interior Fraser River Steelhead continued to be poor in 2016.
-The latest in-season estimate of spawner returns in 2016 (provided by the province of B.C. based on Albion test fishing encounters) was 520 individuals, with near-record low abundances for returns to both the Thompson (380 spawners) and the Chilcotin (140 spawners) systems.
+Returns of Interior Fraser River Steelhead continued to be poor in 2017.
+The latest in-season estimate of returns in 2017 (provided by the province of B.C. based on Albion test fishing encounters) for Thompson and Chilcotin steelhead, prior to fishing mortalities, was 294 individuals, with record low abundances of spawners projected to both the Thompson (177 spawners) and the Chilcotin (58 spawners) systems.

-Based on their migration timing, Interior Fraser River Steelhead are assumed to be encountered in fisheries targeting late-run Fraser sockeye, Fraser pink and Southern Chum.
-For 2016, incidental mortalities of Interior Fraser River Steelhead in fisheries were believed to be negligible prior to the initiation of chum fisheries given the wide-spread fisheries closures for all sectors applied due to very weak late run sockeye returns, and the off-cycle year for Fraser pink.
-Because of the fixed effort-based fishing approach applied in Johnstone Strait, though chum catches were high, incidental impacts on steelhead are expected to be similar to recent years.
+Based on their migration timing, Interior Fraser River Steelhead are assumed to be encountered in fisheries targeting late-run Fraser Sockeye, Fraser Pink and Southern Chum.
+For 2017, incidental mortalities of Interior Fraser River Steelhead in fisheries were believed to be negligible prior to the initiation of Chum fisheries given the wide-spread fisheries closures for all sectors applied due to very weak Sockeye and Pink returns.
+Because of the fixed effort-based fishing approach applied in Johnstone Strait, though Chum catches were high, incidental impacts on steelhead are expected to be similar to recent years.
 Selective fishing measures were a requirement in all Johnstone Strait fisheries.
-Strong returns of chum were observed within the Fraser River, triggering First Nations FSC, recreational and commercial chum fisheries with similar protection measures as have been applied in recent years (window closure for commercial gillnets and selective fishing requirements for all fisheries).
+Inseason returns of Chum to the Fraser River provided for First Nations FSC, recreational and commercial Chum fisheries with similar protection measures as have been applied in recent years (window closure for commercial gillnets and selective fishing requirements for all fisheries).